karthik/holepunch/README.md

 ## Why this is awesome

-- You can launch a free instance of Rstudio server with all of your dependencies and version of R installed and ready to go!
+- You can launch a free instance of Rstudio server from any of your projects on GitHub.
+The instance will have all of your dependencies and version of R installed and ready to go!
 - Easily allow anyone (up to 100 simultaneous users) to replicate or modify your analysis
 - Free